 Based upon field data collected by CLEAResult and provided by ComEd.
 See ComEd Pricing Projections 06302016.xlsx for analysis.

-RES v C&I split is based on a weighted (by sales volume) average of ComEd PY6, PY7 and PY8 and Ameren PY5, PY6 and PY8 in store intercept survey results.
-See ‘RESvCI Split_112016.xls’.
+RES v C&I split is based on a weighted (by sales volume) average of ComEd PY7, PY8 and PY9 in store intercept survey results.
+See ‘RESvCI Split_2018.xlsx’.

+ENERGY STAR v2.1 requires all LED bulbs to be rated for at least 15,000 hours.
+15000/2475 (exterior hours of use) = 6.1 years.

 Based on recommendation in the Dunsky Energy Consulting, Livingston Energy Innovations and Opinion Dynamics Corporation; NEEP Emerging Technology Research Report, p 6-18.

-Limited by persistence.
-NEEP EMV Emerging Technologies Research Report (December 2011)

 Representing a third of the expected lamp lifetime.

 Baseline and LED lamp costs for both directional and decorative and globe are based on field data collected by CLEAResult and provided by ComEd.
-See ComEd Pricing Projections 06302016.xlsx for analysis.
-Recessed downlight and track light costs are based on VEIC review of a year’s worth of LED sales data through VEIC implemented programs and the retail cost averaged (see 2015 LED Sales Review.xls) and of price reports provided to Efficiency Vermont by a number of manufacturers and retailers.
-Baseline cost based on “2010-2012 WA017 Ex Ante Measure Cost Study Draft Report”, Itron, February 28, 2014.
+See ComEd Pricing Projections 06302016.xlsx for analysis. .

+Based on the IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs.

-Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation. the IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs was unable to provide coincidence factors for specialty LEDs in exterior applications.

-Based on average of bedroom, dining room, office and living room results from the lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+Based on a weighted average of coincidence factors in interior and exterior applications, assuming 5% exterior lighting.
+The distribution of LEDs is based on the on-site lighting inventory conducted as part of the IL Statewide LED Lighting Logger study.

-Ibid
+See file “LED baseline and EE wattage table_2018.xlsx” for details on lamp wattage calculations.

+Calculated as 45lm/W for all EISA non-exempt bulbs

-From pg 11 of the Energy Star Specification for lamps v1.1
+From pg 13 of the Energy Star Specification for lamps v2.1

+Calculated as 45lm/W for all EISA non-exempt bulbs

 http://energystar.supportportal.com/link/portal/23002/23018/Article/32655/

 The Energy Star Center Beam Candle Power tool does not accurately model baseline wattages for lamps with certain bulb characteristic combinations – specifically for lamps with very high CBCP.

-NEEP EMV Emerging Technologies Research Report (December 2011)
+Calculated as 45lm/W for all EISA non-exempt bulbs

-1st year in service rate is based upon analysis of ComEd PY7 and PY8 intercept data (see ‘IL RES Lighting ISR_112016.xls’ for more information).
+1st year in service rate is based upon analysis of ComEd PY7, PY8, and PY9 intercept data (see ‘Res Lighting ISR_2018.xlsx’ for more information).

 The 98% Lifetime ISR assumption is based upon the standard CFL measure in the absence of any better reference.
 This value is based upon review of two evaluations: